pakesson/tt_simon_spi/docs/info.md

 The full key and block are loaded as bytes over SPI and stored in a 128-bit key window register `k_window` and 64-bit block state (split into `x_reg` and `y_reg`).
 Round processing is then performed iteratively, bit-by-bit over multiple cycles, to reduce area.

 ### Implementation Details
+This section covers parts of the SIMON cipher together with notes on the implementation in this project.
+For full details on the inner workings of SIMON, see the References section further down.

 The round function is as follows:
 ```
 R(x, y) = (y ^ F(x) ^ k_i, x)